Peer Reviewed Articles on Alkaline Diet.

 “Alkaline water produced by a water ionizer has become the most important advancement in health care since Sir Alexander Fleming’s discovery of penicillin.” — Dr. William Kelly, author, Cancer Cure.

 Over the past decade, there has been a growing interest in alkaline diets and living an alkaline lifestyle.
 Part of this interest may involve drinking alkaline, ionized water from a water ionizer as a way to improve wellness, enhance performance, and prolong vitality.
 Alkaline, ionized water is water that has been selectively altered in a water ionizer to raise pH from neutral to pH 9 or more and also to display negative change (-ORP).
 Water above a pH 7 is alkaline and water below pH 7 is acidic. pH can be easily measured by using pH reagent or a meter, and ORP is measured using an ORP meter.

 Along with this interest in all things alkaline, there have also been some unsubstantiated health claims made.
 Such claims give rise to pseudo-sciences that undermine the significant body of peer-reviewed, published research into how altering alkaline (pH) levels can bring about health changes.
 Part of the issue in studying the beneficial effects of an alkaline diet is the lack of funding available for such research coupled with the complexity in trying to isolate what factors are creating change.
 Indeed, a few studies failed to find health changes from altering diet, although other studies acknowledge distinct benefits.
-Everyone agrees that more research is needed to further investigate this topic.
+Everyone agrees that more research is needed to further investigate alkaline health benefits.

 Not only do AlkaViva water ionizers produce clean, alkaline water, but they can also create a significant amount of diatomic hydrogen (H2) in the water.
 The peer-reviewed benefits from drinking H2 water are not covered in this article.